Xsylum/tank-combat/README.md

 # tank-combat
-This is just a basic game I made for class
+Basic Player vs Player game I made for a game design class.

+Headphone warning: starting audio can be a bit loud See the information screen in the game for controls and game rules